Peginterferon Alfa-2b (Injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You might not use all of the medicine in each vial or prefilled syringe.
-Use each vial or syringe only 1 time.
-Do not save an open vial or syringe.
-Do not use the medicine if it has changed color or has particles in it.
+- Use the vial or prefilled syringe only 1 time.
+Throw away any medicine that is leftover.
+Do not use the medicine if it is cloudy, discolored, or has particles in it.
+Do not shake.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.